Southport RSL

 The Southport RSL is a sub-branch of Returned and Services League of Australia (RSL) in Southport, Gold Coast in South East Queensland, Australia.
-Their building (known as the Southport RSL Memorial Club or more recently as RSL Club Southport branch) is at 36 Scarborough Street, Southport.
+Their building is the Southport Bowls Club, located in Marine Parade, Southport.
 The Southport RSL is a registered not-for-profit charity.

 History

 In November 1881, it was proposed to construct a school of arts at Southport.
 In October 1883, the Queensland Government set aside a reserve for the School of Arts and by the end of the month the building was completed.

 In April 1919 a meeting of returned soldiers from World War I decided to establish a Southport sub-branch of the Returned Sailors and Soldiers Imperial League of Australia.

 In August 1938 the Southport branch of the Returned Soldiers' League proposed to take over the School of Arts building, which had been modernised in 1934, to continue its role as a School of Arts as well as being a clubhouse for the Southport RSL.
 In December 1938, a meeting of the subscribers of the School of Arts (which was short of funds) agreed to hand over the building to the RSL in return for the RSL renovating the building, upgrading the furniture and expanding the library.
 The RSL took over the building to accommodate its growing membership and established a women's auxiliary.

 In 1952 the Southport RSL planned to build a new 2-storey brick building in front of the existing building to be completed in about 18 months.
 However, it was not completed until 1956.
 The brick building was subsequently refurbished on a number of occasions with a major renovation in 1996.